 The mission of the Office for Wellness and Health Promotion (OWHP) is to support the University of Southern California, University Park Campus with health promotion that advances wellness, student learning and the unique USC student experience.
 We assess student health behaviors, collaborate with campus partners, and deliver best practice prevention initiatives.

 OWHP supports BeWellUSC, the Division of Student Affairs brand for all health and wellness programming for students on the University Park Campus.
-For more information, including how you can get involved, please visit http://www.usc.edu/BeWellUSC.
+Visit the Be Well USC website for more information.

 OWHP recognizes the following definitions as described by the World Health Organization:

 Wellness is the optimal state of health of individuals and groups.
 The two focal concerns are: